Capstone-24-25/vignette-game-winners/README.md

 # Abstract

-The objective of this vignette is to provide an overview of predictive analysis methods as applied to a NFL play-by-play data.
-Specifically, we will be utilizing neural net architectures for time series data to predict game winners based on data from previous seasons.
-In order to do this, we need to preprocess the NFLFastR dataset for time series, train a neural network to forecast binary game outcomes (win/loss), and test the effectiveness of our model.
+The objective of this vignette is to use a multitude of variables to predict binary win/loss outcomes of a game.

+To determine which variables have strong correlations with game win, and thereby likely will serve as strong predictors, we will be conducting some exploratory data analysis.
+Then, we will train a random forest model on the data.
+After making the model, we can evaluate its accuracy on the test set and account for any issues that arise.
+We will also calculate variable importance scores to determine which predictors serve the largest roles in determining the prediction.
+This model is further developed by adding training controls.

 # Repository Contents
 **The following files are in the root directory:**